 Why could a graduate programme be a good idea for you?

-Getting enrolled into a graduate scheme is a lucrative shortcut of getting the jobs most sought after on the market.
+Getting enrolled in a graduate scheme is a lucrative shortcut to getting the jobs most sought after on the market.
 A graduate programme will give the employee a full insight of the different departments of a company that will give you the opportunity to find the field of expertise you’re most interested in.
 Internal training and personal guidance in the process are also two things that are offered in the programme.

 What kind of companies offer graduate programs?